 What is Caffeine, and What Does It Do?

 Caffeine is a stimulant that affects the activity in your central nervous system, increasing your wakefulness, energy levels, concentration, and focus.
-Caffeine is the most widely used psychoactive (affecting the mind) drug globally .
+According to the National Library of Medicine, it's the most widely used psychoactive (affecting the mind) drug globally .

 Caffeine is available in many forms, including caffeine pills, gum, gels, chews, and sports supplements.